Vitalijus Satkevičius

-Vitalijus Satkevičius (born March 25, 1961) is a Lithuanian politician and the current mayor of Panevėžys since 2011.
+Vitalijus Satkevičius (born March 25, 1961) is a Lithuanian politician and former mayor of Panevėžys since 2011.

 In 1988 he graduated from Kaunas Politechnical Institute.
 Vitalijus has been a member of the Panevėžys city council since 1997 and served as the mayor from 2008 to 2011 and since 2011.

 Satkevičius is a devout Catholic and has been a member of the Society of Living Rosary since 1971.